slashtechno/dash-of-pi/README.md

 - **Generate Video Section:**
   - **Lifetime:** Creates MP4 from all stored MJPEG files
-  - **Custom Date Range:** Creates MP4 from MJPEG files within specified dates
+  - **Custom Date Range:** Creates MP4 from MJPEG files within specified dates (input times are in UTC)
-  - MP4 file is re-encoded during generation and streamed directly (not stored)
+  - MP4 file is re-encoded during generation and saved for download
+  - Only one export is kept at a time (replaces previous export)
+  - Export can be downloaded multiple times until deleted or replaced
+  - All times displayed in UTC (noted in footer)

 ## Troubleshooting